chapel-lang/chapel/util/build_configs/README.md

       for each Chapel build config, to customize the host environment seen by each Chapel make.
 It can also skip the Chapel make command entirely.

-* Cray module packaging script.
-(2018-07-31: not available yet) Given an existing build workspace with the makes completed, create the Chapel RPM and collateral.
+* Cray module packaging script:
+  Given an existing build workspace with the makes completed, create the Chapel RPM and collateral.

+  - 2018-08-21: Now implemented in subdirectory ./cray-internal

 * High-level wrappers.